|

 are designed to adjust for the higher cost of living in certain

-areas of the country (such as New York, the Bay Area and Washington,
+areas of the country (such as New York, the Bay Area and

-D.C.), protect moderate-income families whose homes have skyrocketed
+Washington, D.C.), protect moderate-income families whose homes

-not covered in retirement programs.
+allowances for parents not covered in retirement

 The

-agreement is the result of the 568 Presidents' Working Group, an
+agreement is the result of the 568 Presidents' Working Group, an ad

-ad hoc committee of college and university presidents who have worked
+hoc committee of college and university presidents who have worked

 together to develop policies to enhance access to higher education.